Sherrod Small

-Sherrod Small is an American stand-up comedian and actor.
+Sherrod Small (born August 15, 1973) is an American stand-up comedian and actor.

 Early life

-Small was born and raised in the Bedford-Stuyvesant area of Brooklyn, New York, by his mother and two sisters.
+Small was born and raised in the Bedford-Stuyvesant area of Brooklyn, New York, by his mother Barbara and two sisters Bridgette and Tanya.
 Small is a cousin of Chris Rock.

 Career

 Small is a regular at the Comedy Cellar and Comic Strip Live in Manhattan.
 Sherrod was a regular on VH1's The Best Week Ever and served as a regular guest and stand-in host of Fox News's late-night satire program Red Eye w/ Greg Gutfeld.
-He has appeared on Tough Crowd, Premium Blend, and The Chris Rock Show.

-From 2012 to 2014, Small was an infrequent guest on the Opie and Anthony radio show.
-Following Anthony Cumia's firing on July 3, 2014, Small took a more regular role on its successor, Opie with Jim Norton.

-On July 27, 2016, he and comedian Christian Finnegan debuted as co-hosts of Black and White, a comedy/talk show on A&E that explores issues of race relations in America.
-The show was cancelled in September 2016.
+He once choked fellow comedian Mark Normand for making a joke about his set going long.